ben-manes/gradle-versions-plugin/README.md

 ```

 A configuration the build declares against directly, such as a tool
-configuration of its own, is named the same way.
+configuration of its own, is shown the same way.
 Reject the name an entry
 shows with [`filterDeclaredConfigurations`](#filterdeclaredconfigurations) to
 leave it out of the report.